 Integrating an AWS Service into a WP Plugin Boilerplate

-In this tutorial we are going to learn how to use the free version of WP Package Editor (WP2E) to integrate the AWS Translate Service into a Boilerplate.
+In this tutorial we are going to learn how to use the free version of WP Package Editor (WP2E) to integrate the AWS Translate Service into a WordPress Plugin Boilerplate.

 About WP Package Editor (WP2E)

-The core functionality of WP Package Editor (WP2E) is to create and manage packages to quickly deliver and maintain a set of interdependent scripts such as and from a single dashboard.
+The core functionality of WP Package Editor (WP2E) is to create and manage installation packages to quickly deliver and maintain a set of interdependent WordPress scripts such as themes and plugins from a single dashboard.

 The platform provides 3 types of resource: